How to Qualify

 Since each homeowner purchases the Habitat homes with a mortgage, it is required that any applicant would be able to make that payment without being cost burdened.
 Therefore, we require a stable income which can include payment from work, food stamps, SSI, disability, retirement, etc. The gross annual combined income must meet the guidelines in the chart below.
 Along with income, an applicant must meet credit guidelines, which include a debt-to-income ratio of no more than 40 percent, no judgements or liens, a consistent and on-time payment history and bankruptcies discharged for at least two years.

 |Number of People in Home||Minimum Annual Income||Maximum Monthly Income|

 Are you WILLING TO PARTNER?

-Once accepted, Partner Families are required to make a commitment to the Habitat program.
-450 sweat equity hours are required to complete the program and receive a house.
-Those hours are made up of community service, financial education, homeownership education classes, and hours spent building your own house and the homes of other Habitat participants.
+Once accepted, partner families are required to make a commitment to the Habitat for Humanity program.
+This commitment includes 300 sweat-equity hours required to complete the program and close on a house.
+Those hours are made up of financial education, homeownership education classes, and hours spent building your own house and the homes of other Habitat participants.